François Morelli

 François Morelli (28 February 1833 – 29 May 1892) was a French shipowner and politician.
 For a while he ran a shipping service in the western Mediterranean based in Marseille, but it suffered from severe competition and several business mishaps.

-After he was elected senator his business declined further, and then was declared bankrupt.
+After he was elected senator, his business declined further and was then declared bankrupt.
 He died in office shortly after its assets were sold at auction.